emory-qtm/capstone-dekalbda-covidpolicy/README.md

 # capstone-dekalbda-covidpolicy
-Materials for the Emory QTM COVID policy capstone project in partnership with the Office of the DeKalb District Attorney
+Materials for the Emory QTM COVID Backlog Policy Capstone project in partnership with the Office of the DeKalb County District Attorney
 ![Logo](/image/QTM_Logo.png)

 ## Contents